All Episodes

 How many pessimists?

-I don't, I'm I'm not, I'm not saying this with any uh okay, but okay, I'm just understand I'm not saying this in a challenging or disrespectful way.
+I'm just understand I'm not saying this in a challenging or disrespectful way.

-Okay, sit tight, my friends, much more here, straight ahead, the EIB network and L Rushball back after this.
+Straight ahead, the EIB Network and El Rushball back after this.

 There seems to be an opinion that the hype surrounding Romney is not real, that the mainstream media is hyping all this Romney momentum, but there really isn't any.

-And that the mainstream media is doing this to create a false sense of security on the part of Romney voters so that they'll think it's over and then maybe stay home and not vote, even in addition to not getting out and working hard because they think the election's in the bag.
+And that the mainstream media is doing this to create a false sense of security on the part of Romney voters so that they'll think it's over and then maybe stay home and not vote even in addition to not getting out and working hard because they think the election's in the bag.

-I'm sorry, I I don't know anybody who thinks that.
+I don't know anybody that thinks that.

 I don't know one person who wishes the election weren't today.